steffi-s/character-profiler/README.md

 This tool is not a tool to create and manage a whole project.
 It's just a character editing tool.

 Credit:

+## Installation and Usage
+No installation required.
+To use this tool simply open the index.html file in your browser, and start adding characters.